 The Institutional Biosafety Committee (IBC) ensures that research involving biological agents of humans, animals and plants, and/or recombinant DNA technology is conducted within existing Federal and State laws and guidelines.
 The IBC is obligated to require information from the Principal Investigator for a thorough review of proposed research.
 Reciprocal communication between the IRB and the IBC is essential in order to fulfill its functions relative to human research.
-The IRB shall not grant final approval of human participant research for those projects under purview of IBC, for example research involving recombinant DNA, gene transfer, microorganisms, viruses or biological toxins, until the project has been reviewed and approved by the IBC.
+The IRB shall not grant final approval of human participant research involving recombinant DNA, gene transfer, microorganisms, viruses or biological toxins until the project has been reviewed and approved by the IBC.